you-zhou/notes/dev.md

 `info['occupation'] = 'Drummer'`

 #### Retrieve values from a dictionary
-First of all, you can still use the `in` statement to check membership of a key.
+You can still use the `in` statement to check membership of a key.
 To retrieve it:
 1. Square bracket [].
 This literal syntax can pull a value out of a dictionary when you use the brackets without assignment: